Randomblock1/randomblock1.github.io/_posts/2021-01-10-eth-mining.md

 tags:
   - Cryptocurrency
 ---
-## Intro

 Mining Ethereum is _very_ profitable right now.
-1 ETH is worth about $1,000 right now, and it’s mainly mined by using GPUs or ASICs (purpose-built machines that can only do 1 thing, but they do that 1 thing blazing fast), or by simply having lots of ETH for staking in the “Beacon Chain” of Ethereum.
-You can’t currently withdraw Beacon Chain staked ETH, so mining with computing power is currently the only way.
+1 ETH is worth about $3,000 right now, and it’s mainly mined by using GPUs for gaming or ASICs (purpose-built machines made only for mining), or by simply having lots of ETH for staking in the “Beacon Chain” of Ethereum.
+You can’t currently withdraw Beacon Chain staked ETH, so mining with computing power is currently the only way to go.

 GPUs are affordable and considerably fast for mining Ethereum.
 Sure, ASICs are faster, but bang-for-buck wise GPUs are pretty good and already widely available (and cheap).
-The new Nvidia RTX 3000 series cards (especially the 3060) are INCREDIBLE for mining, which is why they’ve been out of stock for a whole month.
+The latest generation of graphics cards (especially the RTX 3060) are INCREDIBLE for mining, which is why they’ve been out of stock since launch.

-I personally have a GTX 1660 SUPER, which is slow compared to the latest and greatest, but still very profitable if I decide to mine with it.
-Besides, I’m not using it all the time, so I may as well use it to mine when I’m not using it anyway.
+I personally have a GTX 1660 SUPER, which is somewhat slow compared to the latest and greatest, but still very profitable if I decide to mine with it.
+Besides, I’m not using it all the time, so I may as well set it up to mine when I’m not using it anyway.

 For this, I’m going to use a custom OS for easy control and maximum efficiency.
 I will be using [Hive OS](https://hiveos.farm?ref=263127) since it’s super easy to use and monitor.
 It monitors everything, from hashrate to power usage to fan speed, and can be accessed from your phone.
-This is only worth it if you’re going to be mining a lot, like leaving it on overnight or all day.

 ## Setup

 First, we need a graphics card (duh).
 If it’s reasonably newish and can run the latest games on Medium or better, it’s probably profitable to mine.
 I have a GTX 1660 SUPER, but Radeon cards are often preferred for mining.
 Just use the one already installed in your PC and plug in any spare ones you might have lying around.
-You’ll also need a USB drive with at least 8GB of storage to boot HiveOS.
+You’ll also need a USB drive with at least 8GB of storage to boot HiveOS, or a partition on your hard drive.

 Second, we need to create [a HiveOS account](https://hiveos.farm?ref=263127), which is needed to use HiveOS.
 Click that link and create an account (it’s 100% free for 1 computer, or free for 3 more if you mine on their pool, which is... _ok_.)